gkhanh/my-first-pretrained-llm/README.md

 *   **Rule:** If the Receptionist sends too many people to one doctor, they get penalized (Higher Loss).
 *   **Result:** The Receptionist learns to distribute work evenly.

-### 3. The Full Model Structure (The "Skyscraper")
+### 3. The Full Model Structure
-We stack these layers on top of each other to create deep understanding.
+I stack these layers on top of each other to create deep understanding.

 ```text
 [ Input ]